azelezniak/vfd_wiki/Vfd_users_guide.md

 Figure 6: Sample VF configuration file  normally  created  by nova.

+Figure  5  provides a sample configuration which contains the following information:

 **name:**   Is   any   string   provided  by  the  user  for